rimutaka/posts/lambda-url-with-cloudfront/readme-lambda-cors.md

 If the lambda replies _Yes_, the browser sends the GET request.
 If the lambda replies something other than _Yes_, the GET request is never sent and the script gets a CORS error.

-Our lambda would see this list of headers for the above OPTIONS request (see last 3 lines):
+Our lambda would see this list of headers for the above OPTIONS request (see 3 lines at the end for CORS):
 ```json
 {
   "accept": "*/*",